-3 UNITS Course Length: 54 hours lecture CSU GE:E
+Section 28 MEDICAL TERMINOLOGY Course Length: 54 hours lecture

+3 units CSU GE:E

 This course is designed to build the student's medical and professional vocabulary required for a career in the medical field or allied health sciences.
 The vocabulary is organized by body systems and additionally by specialty medical areas.
 Included are clinical procedures, lab tests and abbreviations related to each body system.